 The M10 can be obtained in two different colors (black, silver), while the 5D Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably smaller (36 percent) than the Canon 5D Mark II.
 Moreover, the M10 is markedly lighter (22 percent) than the 5D Mark II.
-It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.